joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 	```

 The `TimescaleUnits` enumeration provides a variety of options to allow you to
-break down time periods into ranges from `MINUTES` all the way up yo `YEARS`.
+break down time periods into ranges from `MINUTES` all the way up to `YEARS`.
-The list of `LocalDateTimeRange` instances we have just created is what we'll
-use in the next step to generate our timephased data.

 ## Timephased Data